Ayms/torrent-live/README.md

 The streaming will start while the file is being downloaded.

+If you are not using the 'findspies' option and you have already created a blocklist using the 'findspies' or 'findspiesonly' options previously or if you have created it by yourself, then it will systematically be used to block the related IP addresses, please see the 'Findspies' section below for more details.

 If you have something like Chromecast you can use the Chrome browser and the Cast extension (https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd) to send it to your TV.

 ![torrent1](https://raw.github.com/Ayms/torrent-live/master/torrent1.png)